ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_swapchain.md

 **RESOLVED**: In the advent of UHD and HDR display devices, proper color space information is vital to the display pipeline represented by the swapchain.
-The app can discover the supported format/color-space pairs and select a pair most suited to its rendering needs.
+The application can discover the supported format/color-space pairs and select a pair most suited to its rendering needs.
 Currently only the sRGB color space is supported, future extensions may provide support for more color spaces.
 See issues 23 and 24.

 20\) Is there a mechanism to modify or replace an existing swapchain with one targeting the same surface?